vqpy/vqpy/README.md

 VQPy is an object-oriented language for modern video analytics.
 With VQPy, user can express their video queries in a composable and reusable manner with Python.

-VQPy is still in active maintenance.
-VQPy compiler, which generates a query plan with the optimal performance for users' video analytics applications, is working in progress.
-With VQPy compiler, users can simply focus on the declaration of video queries for their own applications.
-And multiple optimizations defined in the compiler will be transparently applied to the user’s video analytics pipeline.
+VQPy is still under active development.
+VQPy compiler, which generates a query plan with optimized performance for users' video analytics applications, is working in progress.
+With VQPy compiler, users can simply focus on the declaration of video queries for their own applications, and multiple optimizations defined in the compiler will be transparently applied to the user’s video analytics pipeline.

 ## Getting Started

 ### Basic usage

-In order to declare a video query with VQPy, users need to extend two classes defined in VQPy, namely `Query` and `Vobj`. `VObj` defines the objects of interest (e.g., cars, humans, animals, etc.) in video data.
-And `Query` defines the video query.
+In order to declare a video query with VQPy, users need to extend two classes defined in VQPy, namely `Query` and `VObj`. `VObj` defines the objects of interest (e.g., cars, humans, animals, etc.) in one or more video streams, and `Query` defines the video query.

 #### Define a `VObj`

-Users can define their own objects of interest, as well as the property in the objects they hope to query on, with a VObj class.
+Users can define their own objects of interest, as well as the property in the objects they hope to query on, with a `VObj` class.

-Say if we are interested in the vehicle object in the video, and want to query on the license plate.
-We can define a Vobj class as below.
+For example,  if we are interested in the vehicle object in the video, and want to query the license plate.
+We can define a `Vobj` class as below.

 ```python
 class Vehicle(vqpy.VObjBase):